FacebookYoutubeLinkedIn

 What is a "Business Broker"?

 A business broker is a professional intermediary who assists with the sale of a business.
 They typically charge a commission for their services, usually made up of an upfront marketing fee and a commission of the sale price.
-In Australia, to act in the capacity of a business broker you must hold a real estate licence, which is moderated by the REIQ https://www.reiq.com/articles/what-is-a-business-broker/ .
+In Australia, to act in the capacity of a business broker you must hold a real estate license, which is moderated by the REIQ https://www.reiq.com/articles/what-is-a-business-broker/ .
 Business Brokers (at least good ones) have many years experience in business.
 They may have been former accountants, business owners or executive officers.
 They understand how to read financial documents like PnL, balance sheets, tax returns and understand how to value a business.
 And a good business broker will importantly know how to interact with people, to achieve a satisfactory outcome for both parties.

 On the other hand, "For Sale By Owner" (FSBO) refers to the process of the owner selling their business directly, without the assistance of a broker.
 This option allows the seller to retain 100% control over the sale process and potentially save on commission fees, but it also requires them to handle all aspects of the sale themselves – many of which are extremely complicated and time consuming.